-I led a national organization of over 350,000 secondary and post-secondary students.
+I led a national organization of over 350,000 students.
 I advocated to improve funding and curricula for skilled trades.

-I joined SkillsUSA after enrolling in robotics courses at a vocational school in 2014.
+I joined SkillsUSA after enrolling in a robotics course in 2014.
 After a few months, I was elected to district, state, then national office.
-I operated in an incredibly demanding environment as the National High-School President.
-I travelled across the country to meet with student representatives, legislators, and industry leaders to promote career and technical education.
-I was awarded the Career and Technical Education Innovator for my contributions, and I was recognized by First Lady Michelle Obama at the White House.
+I operated in an incredibly demanding environment as the National President.
+I travelled across the country to meet with legislators and industry to promote skilled trades.
+For my contributions, I was awarded the Career and Technical Education Innovator by First Lady Michelle Obama at the White House.

 SkillsUSA is a partnership of students, teachers, and industry that ensures America has a skilled workforce.

 Memorable moments include hosting the National Leadership and Skills Conference (NLSC), facilitating the Washington Leadership and Training Institute (WLTI), presenting a chocolate printer I prototyped at the White House, and participating in a wreath ceremony at Arlington National Cemetery.

 I deployed technologies and directed logistics for a construction materials firm.
 I improved our day-to-day operations with enterprise software.